Hand-holding notebook written Medicare Supplement Insurance

 Monthly Premiums

 Insurance companies can differ in their approach to monthly premiums.
 Some insurers use community-rated pricing.
 This means that premiums cost the same no matter a person’s age.
-An attained-age pricing strategy links your monthly premium to your age, making premiums cost more as you get older.
+An attained-age pricing strategy links your monthly premium to your age, making premiums cost more as you age.
 The issue-age approach sets the price based on when you purchase and how old you are when you first buy it.

 Coinsurance and Copays